hastic-zzz/hastic-grafana-app/README.md

 ## Support and Consulting

-Commercial support, consulting, professional services — please send us your inquiry at ping@hastic.io
+Commercial support, professional services **or any help** — send us your inquiry at ping@hastic.io

+## About CorpGlory Inc.
+Hastic project developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides high quality software development, data visualization, Grafana and monitoring consulting.